 Here is one sample of a website that was really not that extensive overall to fix, though the impact from navigational issues was very confusing and they really needed nice large photos of completed projects.
 For a relatively small amount of effort, this site was brought up to date in the backend.
 A photo gallery was created which can be easily expanded, and the site was completely combed and tweaked, so that the clients could take the next step in marketing.

-CMYK – Cyan, Magenta, Yellow, Black – These are the colors used for files being printed. (as opposed to RGB – red, green, blue – used for monitors) All files are made using some color formatting: black and white, rgb, cmyk, duotones (two colors only using pantones or some other palette) When you are sending a file to print, and the printer asks you to send a cmyk file, they are not asking for a jpg or tif or eps.
+CMYK – Cyan, Magenta, Yellow, Black – These are the four basic colors used for printing.
+When mixed together, millions of colors are created in print.
+Also known as process color, full color, 4/4 (meaning four colors on each side) or four color printing.
+All files are made using some mix of colors.
+Some color system terms are: cmyk, rgb, pantone, pantone process, black and white or grayscale and duotone (two pantone colors).
+When you are sending a file to print, and the printer asks you to send a cmyk file, they are not asking for a .jpg or .tif or .eps.
 Different things.
-You can have a jpg file that is broken down using either cmyk or rgb.
-In printing, these four colors mix to create the millions of colors you see on your printed piece.
-Pretty amazing, right?
+You can have a .jpg file that is broken down using either cmyk or rgb.

 PDF – Portable document format – A format that allows users to view a document in Acrobat Reader.
-You can save a document as a PDF from almost any application, i.e.: Photoshop, Illustrator, InDesign, Microsoft Word, Excel, etc. the list goes on.
-The beauty of this format is that you can see it in Reader which is readily available for free.
-You don’t have to have the original application from which it was created such as Photoshop.
-You cannot edit the document in Acrobat Reader, but you can edit some things in the full version of Acrobat.
-This format is the most asked about and confusing thing to people that I run across.
-There are many many ways to save a PDF and this only touches on the general term.
+Maybe the most confusing thing people ask me about.
+Here’s why: You can save as a PDF from almost any application.
+You can save as .pdf from: Photoshop, Illustrator, InDesign, Microsoft Word, Excel, your browser etc. the list goes on forever.
+Each pdf can be opened in Acrobat Reader.
+Everyone knows about Reader, it’s the free version you can easily download, allowing you to open a .pdf, no matter what application you created it from.
+You don’t need the original application from which it was created such as Photoshop.
+You cannot edit the document in Acrobat Reader, but you can edit some things in the full version of Acrobat which is a paid version.

 Registrar – If you think of what the term registrar means: “an official responsible for keeping a register or official records” it will help you understand domain names.
 A Domain Name Registrar is a company that has been licensed by the Internet Corporation for Assigned Names and Numbers (ICANN) or the local domain name authority in their country to sell domain names.